 About this site

-This site is built on top of WordPress using a custom hand-coded theme.
+This site is built on top of WordPress using a custom hand-coded theme and deployed by Capistrano.
 I’ve made all of the source for this site available on Github.
 If you like the theme, want to evaluate/critique my code, or if you’re just curious I encourage you to clone the repo and poke around.

 There are a few plugins running on this site that I find myself using over and over again on projects, and I’d like to give credit where credit is due.